-In examining the concept of sustainability, Environmental Studies majors integrate environmental, economic, and social concerns and explore both desirable future conditions and transitions needed to reach them.
-The basic tenet of the Environmental Studies major is that progress toward a sustainable future depends on the creative application of interdisciplinary thinking that spans disciplines across the traditional college divisions while striving for both depth and breadth.
-We seek to inspire creativity and combine passion with critical thinking skills in students who one day will be the citizens working to convert the world to more sustainable systems.
+Environmental Science and Sustainability is the study of interrelationships between human systems and activities and the natural environment.
+It is an integrative academic discipline in that it generates scientific knowledge about the natural world as well as a social and humanistic understanding of ways in which humans interact with that natural environment.
+We examine the effects of human cultural systems, policies and regulations, and economic processes on the environment and the means by which our decisions influence human actions and wellbeing.
+Thus, the department is truly interdisciplinary and exemplifies the liberal arts approach to education.
+The basic tenet of the Environmental Science and Sustainability major is that progress toward a sustainable future depends on the creative application of transboundary thinking that spans disciplines across the traditional college divisions, while striving for both depth and breadth.
+We seek to inspire creativity and combine passion with critical thinking skills in students who, one day, will be the citizens working to enhance global sustainability through innovative problem solving.